Home > growing anemones in pots

 When to Plant Anemone in Pots?

 You should plant them in fall or early spring.
-The planting season is important.
-It gives the bulbs the chill they need to germinate effectively.
+The bulbs will have the chill they need to germinate effectively.

 How to Grow Anemone in Pots?